0xmycf/Spacegray.vim/README.md

   > `let g:spacegray_underline_search = 1`

-2. Use Italics: Use italics when appropriate, e.g. for comments. (_note_: terminal must support italics).
+2. Use Italics: Use italics for comments. (_note_: terminal must support italics).
 Put the following in your `~/.vimrc` to enable it:

   > `let g:spacegray_use_italics = 1`

+3. Blue Background: changes the background color to a more blue version

+  > let g:spacegray_blue_background = 1

+4. Italic Types: Renders Types and Type annotations in Italic

+  > let g:spacegray_italic_types = 1

+5. Italic Keywords: Renders Keywords in Italic

+  > let g:spacegray_italic_keywords = 1

-3. Use lower contrast: Use a low contrast variant of Spacegray.
+6. Use lower contrast: Use a low contrast variant of Spacegray.
 Put the following in your `~/.vimrc` to enable it:

   > `let g:spacegray_low_contrast = 1`